Fri.-Sun. & holidays: $2/person;

 (No outside food or pets allowed)

-The Deanna Rose Children's Farmstead is closed for the season.
-It reopens April 1.
+The Deanna Rose Children's Farmstead is open for the season (Hours of Operation).

 With the Kansas family farm slowly disappearing, the 12-acre "Children's Farmstead" opened in 1978 and was re-named in 1985 to honor Deanna Rose, the first Overland Park police officer killed in the line of duty.